casoon/accessibility-test-cli/bin/reports/localhost-detailed-errors-2025-07-18.md

 #### Error 25: Dein Kompass im digitalen Raum.
 - **URL**: http://localhost:4321/
-- **Error**: color-contrast: Elements must meet minimum color contrast ratio thresholds (https://dequeuniversity.com/rules/axe/4.10/color-contrast?application=axeAPI)
-- **Element**: `p, span, div, a, button, input, textarea, label`
-- **Context**: `Text elements that may have insufficient color contrast`
+- **Error**: video-caption: <video> elements must have captions (https://dequeuniversity.com/rules/axe/4.10/video-caption?application=axeAPI)

 #### Error 26: Dein Kompass im digitalen Raum.
 - **URL**: http://localhost:4321/
-- **Error**: color-contrast: Elements must meet minimum color contrast ratio thresholds (https://dequeuniversity.com/rules/axe/4.10/color-contrast?application=axeAPI)
+- **Error**: WCAG2AA.Principle1.Guideline1_4.1_4_3.G18.Fail: This element has insufficient contrast at this conformance level.
+Expected a contrast ratio of at least 4.5:1, but text in this element has a contrast ratio of 2.4:1.
+Recommendation:  change text colour to #707070.
 - **Element**: `p, span, div, a, button, input, textarea, label`
 - **Context**: `Text elements that may have insufficient color contrast`

 #### Error 27: Dein Kompass im digitalen Raum.
 - **URL**: http://localhost:4321/
-- **Error**: color-contrast: Elements must meet minimum color contrast ratio thresholds (https://dequeuniversity.com/rules/axe/4.10/color-contrast?application=axeAPI)
+- **Error**: WCAG2AA.Principle1.Guideline1_4.1_4_3.G18.Fail: This element has insufficient contrast at this conformance level.
+Expected a contrast ratio of at least 4.5:1, but text in this element has a contrast ratio of 2.4:1.
+Recommendation:  change text colour to #707070.
 - **Element**: `p, span, div, a, button, input, textarea, label`
 - **Context**: `Text elements that may have insufficient color contrast`

 #### Error 28: Dein Kompass im digitalen Raum.
 - **URL**: http://localhost:4321/
-- **Error**: color-contrast: Elements must meet minimum color contrast ratio thresholds (https://dequeuniversity.com/rules/axe/4.10/color-contrast?application=axeAPI)
+- **Error**: WCAG2AA.Principle1.Guideline1_4.1_4_3.G18.Fail: This element has insufficient contrast at this conformance level.
+Expected a contrast ratio of at least 4.5:1, but text in this element has a contrast ratio of 1.12:1.
+Recommendation:  change background to #fff.
 - **Element**: `p, span, div, a, button, input, textarea, label`
 - **Context**: `Text elements that may have insufficient color contrast`

 #### Error 29: Dein Kompass im digitalen Raum.
 - **URL**: http://localhost:4321/
+- **Error**: WCAG2AA.Principle1.Guideline1_4.1_4_3.G18.Fail: This element has insufficient contrast at this conformance level.
+Expected a contrast ratio of at least 4.5:1, but text in this element has a contrast ratio of 2.54:1.
+Recommendation:  change text colour to #3277cc.
+- **Element**: `p, span, div, a, button, input, textarea, label`
-- **Error**: video-caption: <video> elements must have captions (https://dequeuniversity.com/rules/axe/4.10/video-caption?application=axeAPI)
+- **Context**: `Text elements that may have insufficient color contrast`

 #### Error 30: Dein Kompass im digitalen Raum.
 - **URL**: http://localhost:4321/
-- **Error**: WCAG2AA.Principle1.Guideline1_4.1_4_3.G18.Fail: This element has insufficient contrast at this conformance level.
-Expected a contrast ratio of at least 4.5:1, but text in this element has a contrast ratio of 2.4:1.
-Recommendation:  change text colour to #707070.
+- **Error**: WCAG2AA.Principle1.Guideline1_4.1_4_3.G145.Fail: This element has insufficient contrast at this conformance level.
+Expected a contrast ratio of at least 3:1, but text in this element has a contrast ratio of 2.54:1.
+Recommendation:  change background to #5297ec.
 - **Element**: `p, span, div, a, button, input, textarea, label`
 - **Context**: `Text elements that may have insufficient color contrast`

 #### Error 31: Dein Kompass im digitalen Raum.
 - **URL**: http://localhost:4321/
 - **Error**: WCAG2AA.Principle1.Guideline1_4.1_4_3.G18.Fail: This element has insufficient contrast at this conformance level.
-Expected a contrast ratio of at least 4.5:1, but text in this element has a contrast ratio of 2.4:1.
-Recommendation:  change text colour to #707070.
+Expected a contrast ratio of at least 4.5:1, but text in this element has a contrast ratio of 3.96:1.
+Recommendation:  change background to #9d4aec.
 - **Element**: `p, span, div, a, button, input, textarea, label`
 - **Context**: `Text elements that may have insufficient color contrast`